catherning/anki-collection-editing/README.md

 ## Roadmap
 - Make it a CLI
 - Handle the repetition of cloze field number (several {{c1:...}} in a Cloze)
+- Make the generation of hints as tables possible
 - Improve the search for the synonyms.
 For now, you need to manually group together (with a tag, flag or a specific enough query to filter only the wanted notes) the notes that are synonyms

 ## Contributing